shshetudev/GIT_TAG_DEMO/README.md

 <h1>One Min Introduction to GIT TAG!</h1>
 <p>In this Tutorial we will learn about Git Tag.
-It will take just 5 mintues to get a basic idea about git tag.
+It will take just one mintue to get a basic idea about git tag.
 Let's start<p>

   <ul>
   <li><b>What are git tags?</b></li>